Skip to main content

 Emmy Noether Research Group leader

-Ben obtained his PhD from SOAS, London in 2016, and has since worked as a postdoc at the University of Freiburg and as a fellow for the Young Academy for Sustainability Research at FRIAS.
-In his research, he focuses on authoritarian practices, 'democracy promotion' and the political economy of renewables in the MENA.
+Ben obtained his PhD from SOAS, University of London in 2016, and has since worked as a postdoc at the University of Freiburg and as a fellow for the Young Academy for Sustainability Research at FRIAS.
 He is author of Promoting Democracy, Reinforcing Authoritarianism?
-US and European Policy in Jordan (CUP, 2019).
+US and European Policy in Jordan (CUP, 2019) and elected member of the BRISMES Committee on Academic Freedom.

 Charlotte Mueller